-Praful Bhosale is considered an asset for Mumbai’s crime branch.
+Praful Bhosale is considered an asset for the Mumbai’s crime branch.
 He is one of the very rare officers, who has the perfect blend of killer instinct and investigations.
 He has killed more than 85 gangsters since 1987.
-He is known as the ‘gentleman’ officer, this is because of his pleasant behavior and soft spokenness.
+He is known as the ‘gentleman’ officer, this is because of his pleasant behaviour and soft spokenness.
 But when it comes to dealing with the hard-core criminals and gangsters, he rocks.
-His big hits include the key associate of Chhota Shakeel, Arif Kalia, Anwar Badshah, and Arun Mahajan, rival Chhota Rajan’s key hitman.
+His big hits include, the key associate of Chhota Shakeel, Arif Kalia, Anwar Badshah and Arun Mahajan, rival Chhota Rajan’s key hitman.

 Not only this, he did a fantastic job at the Investors Summit-2018 held in the capital.
-He won the hearts of all the guests from the country and abroad due to the excellent security arrangements, the roundabout traffic system, and the polite behavior of the policemen.
-Prime Minister Narendra Modi praised his work and was honored by Chief Minister Yogi Adityanath.
+He won the hearts of all the guests from the country and abroad due to the excellent security arrangements, the roundabout traffic system, and the polite behaviour of the policemen.
+Prime Minister Narendra Modi praised his work and was honoured by Chief Minister Yogi Adityanath.

 SSP Annant Dev in 2006, killed the dread don Dadua from Chambal while he was a part of the STF.
 After scouring the ravines for several days, they eliminated a big criminal like Dadua.
 After this, the Thokiya gang challenged the STF by killing 6 policemen.
 After which he killed Thokiya and his companions.
 SSP Ananat Kumar has done 60 encounters mostly in the Chambal region.